tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 > This fact that art demonstrates is of great importance for life, because it forms the basis of progress and shows its path.
  - Piet Mondrian, The New Art, The New Life, 1931.
 [Emphasis in original.]

-This realization is key to seeing how Mondrian's vision was not just unique for its time but also quite prophetic.
+This realization is key to seeing how Mondrian's vision was not just unique for its time, but also quite prophetic.

 In this book Mondrian claims that, just as his and others’ art has evolved into a composition containing opposites of form and color in equilibrium, future society will likewise evolve.